-After creating a feature library in Benchling, you can auto-annotate your sequences based on the information stored in the feature libraries.
+After creating a feature library in Benchling, you can auto-annotate DNA, RNA, and amino acid sequences based on the information stored in feature libraries.

 Auto-annotate sequences in bulk

 You can quickly annotate many sequences in bulk using your feature libraries.
 Auto-annotation through feature libraries doesn’t retain custom fields on annotations.

 Open the project or folder that holds your sequences and click > to expand the window.

 In the More drop-down menu in the top-right corner, hover over Analyze and select Auto-Annotate.

 Select which feature libraries to use.